In this guide, we take a look at what you need to know when partnering with a commercial glass company.

 Whether you’re designing a commercial storefront, a hotel lobby, or a shower enclosure, your commercial glass company is a great partner.
 However, your vision needs to be presented to your glass company in a way that makes your vision come to life just the way you imagined it.

-There is a lot that goes into partnering with a commercial glass company.
-This guide walks you through the ins and outs of this partnership so that your project looks great, and is completed on time, without breaking your budget.
+Partnering with a commercial glass company involves a lot.
+This guide walks you through the ins and outs of this partnership so that your project looks great, is completed on time, and does not break your budget.

 "The glass manufacturer you choose should be able to provide basic fabrication capabilities that save your project from unnecessary delays, cost overages, and headaches."

-Here are five capabilities that your commercial glass services company should provide:
+Five capabilities that your commercial glass company should provide:

 1. Working Small

-Your project may involve pieces of glass that are only a few inches in size -- whether it’s for manufacturing trophies or placing accents in larger glass pieces.
+Your project may involve pieces of glass that are only a few inches in size, whether for manufacturing trophies or placing accents in larger glass pieces.
 Your glass fabricator should be able to work with sizes large and small.

 2. Advanced Mitering/Edging

 Can your glass fabricator cut glass at any angle?
-Advanced mitering and edging capabilities are a must when it comes to custom-designed pieces or those with non-geometric shapes.
-The best fabricators are skilled enough to miter a unique piece of glass just as easily as glass in a standard 90-degree shower.
+Advanced mitering and edging capabilities are necessary for custom-designed pieces or those with non-geometric shapes.
+The best fabricators are skilled enough to miter a unique piece of glass as quickly as in a standard 90-degree shower.

 3. Water Jet Capabilities